jp0502/Credit-Card-Fraud-Detection-with-knn-classifier-and-ROC/README.md

 The purpose of this notebook is to use the k-nearest neighbour classfier algorithm to identify fraudulent use of credit cards based on 28 different variables with 280,000 points of data.

+We will test the performance of this algorithm on this dataset with the Precision Recall Area Under Curve method to test for True/False Positive Rate.